 Found in Translation: The Social Language Theory of Neurodivergence

-While speaking different languages makes relationships difficult, invalidation makes relationships impossible.
+While speaking different social languages makes relationships difficult, invalidation makes relationships impossible.

 The med/psych system is losing or failing most neurodivergent people.
 This is the most common theme I am hearing from patients, parents, teachers, and therapists alike.
 And it’s not just that we are “falling through the cracks” in the system or being neglected, though those are valid concerns.
 The bigger concern is that the med/psych system is actively harming many neurodivergent people by forcing cultural assimilation.